School Science Lessons.

 Do NOT store near acids.

-soda nitre, Chile saltpetre, nitratine, saltpetre, E251,
+soda nitre, Chile saltpetre, nitratine, saltpetre, E251, (meat preservative,

 colour fixative), colourless, odourless, transparent, trigonal crystals

-Chile saltpetre from caliche deposits, Chile nitre, (agricultural
+Chile saltpetre from caliche deposits, Chile nitre, (agricultural fertilizer),

-powder,

-20-100 mesh, strong oxidizing agent, for non-chlorine bleach
+20-100 mesh, strong oxidizing agent, for non-chlorine bleach detergents,

 monohydrate.
 Sodium perborate tetrahydrate, crystals, NaBO3.4H2O,